Perfect Vegan Brownies with AQUAFABA! Fudgey, dense, sweet, chocolatey—and a perfect crackle top!

 Ok, I’ve been teasing you with these brownies long enough.
 It’s time to share the recipe.
 I had actually hoped to share the recipe last week, but realized I needed to test it a couple more times to get it just right.
 I am happy to say that it is now just PERFECT!
-These brownies are rich, chocolatey, chewy, gooey, fudgey, crunchy, with the perfect signature crackle top that we have come to expect from a good brownie.
+Perfect Vegan Brownies to be exact.
+They are rich, chocolatey, chewy, gooey, fudgey, crunchy, with the perfect signature crackle top that we have come to expect from a good brownie.
 You can make them in one pot on the stove.
 And they are AMAZING!

 I have actually made these brownies 7 times now in the past 3 weeks.
 I know—dangerous.
 But somebody’s gotta do it.
 I actually started off with a recipe from an old not-vegan Williams-Sonoma Dessert cookbook, but I’m pretty sure the only thing they have in common now is flour and chocolate.
 I swapped out (and reduced) butter with coconut oil, subbed in some unrefined maple syrup, added cinnamon because it is my favorite with chocolate, and of course subbed out the eggs for magic bean juice, aka Aquafaba.

 I’m sure you’ve heard of Black Bean Brownies, but have you ever had Black Aquafaba Brownies?
 Probably not.
 Instead of an egg, I used the liquid from a can of black beans.
 I have seen lots of people using chick pea liquid in macarons and meringuess, and I’ve been using white bean liquid (due to Jonathan’s allergies), so I thought that brownies would be the perfect spot for the black bean liquid.
 It works not only as a great binder, but also adds moisture and allows me to reduce the oil in the recipe to just 1/4 cup!